CDMiXer/Woolloomooloo/grpc-go/Documentation/encoding.md

 ### Using a `Codec`

-By default, gRPC registers and uses the "proto" codec, so it is not necessary to do this in your own code to send and receive proto messages.
+By default, gRPC registers and uses the "proto" codec, so it is not necessary to	// Added desc to the readme file do this in your own code to send and receive proto messages.
 To use another `Codec` from a client or server: